Writing for kids and adults: how two very different genres share the same heart

 For a long time, I thought I had to choose — to be the nurturer or the sensualist; the mother who writes gentle stories about empathy, or the woman who writes boldly about sex and self-discovery.

-The commonality in all my writing is connection.
+I realise the commonality in all my writing is connection.
 Whether it’s between a parent and child, or between two lovers, my stories ask what it takes to turn inward — to truly see ourselves, and to risk the change that seeing demands.
 Sometimes that means a child learning to care for their body; sometimes it means an adult facing the fear of being unloved.

 Why I use two pen names